 On the anniversary of the Extortion 17 tragedy, we remember the heroic men who were felled rushing into battle, as they had done hundreds of times before.
-One would hope that we could remember them for the heroes they are, but instead the news and social media is tainted with rumors of conspiracy.
+One would hope that we could remember them for the heroes they are, but instead, the news and social media are tainted with rumors of conspiracy.
 This is absolutely ridiculous, and after many interviews with eyewitnesses to the event, I want to set the record straight.

 For those of you not familiar with this event, on the period of darkness covering August 5th into the 6th, a CH-47 Chinook helicopter (“Extortion 17”) with thirty American service members, seven Afghan commandos, an Afghan interpreter, and a military working dog were killed while providing aerial containment for an objective that a special operations task force was hitting below.

-They flew into action after a few military aged males fled from the target building, in the hopes of capturing the still unidentified high value target.
-Tragically, none aboard the aircraft survived the impact of the rocket propelled grenade and subsequent crash.
+They flew into action after a few military-aged males fled from the target building, in the hopes of capturing the still unidentified high-value target.
+Tragically, none aboard the aircraft survived the impact of the rocket-propelled grenade and subsequent crash.

-There were many heroes that night, including the special operation strike force that primarily consisted of Rangers, who rushed to the scene of the crash with out regard for their own safety and began the gruesome task of recovering the bodies.
+There were many heroes that night, including the special operation strike force that primarily consisted of Rangers, who rushed to the scene of the crash without regard for their own safety and began the gruesome task of recovering the bodies.
 I hope that in answering some of these questions, we are able to lay to rest the rumors and remember this night for the heroes who gave their lives as well as the men who stopped at nothing to ‘never leave a fallen comrade to fall into the hands of the enemy.’

 · The Rangers were in retreat and called for reinforcements.
 The Rangers of 1st Platoon, Bravo Company, 2nd Ranger Battalion were absolutely not in retreat.
-They were in the enemy laden province of Wardak, and fought their way to the target building on infil as well as on the target itself.
+They were in the enemy-laden province of Wardak and fought their way to the target building on infil as well as on the target itself.
 They had some Rangers who were wounded in action, but at the time the helicopter was shot down, they had already detained the enemy combatants with zip ties and had called up that the target was secure.
-They had not positively identified the high value target (HVT) they were after yet, and with 3-4 military aged males having fled the target, the decision was made back at the JOC to launch the SEALs in hopes of catching the ‘squirters’ and finding the HVT.
+They had not positively identified the high-value target (HVT) they were after yet, and with 3-4 military-aged males having fled the target, the decision was made back at the JOC to launch the SEALs in hopes of catching the ‘squirters’ and finding the HVT.
 Understandably so, this was a big target and the SEALs were probably more than excited to be the ones to catch him.

 · Extortion 17 was carrying the SEALs that killed Bin Laden.
 This is absolutely not true.
 The media often labels the Naval Special Missions Unit as ‘SEAL Team Six’, which paints a picture of a very small element.
 Although I will not get into the structure of this unit or the manning, they have more than enough sailors assigned to the unit to be capable of conducting multiple missions around the country and world in a single night.
 The SEALs that boarded Extortion 17 were from a completely different squadron than the SEALs who conducted the Bin Laden raid.